-xxiii.
-Interim Conflict of Interest Policy for Financial Assistance means of a financial assistance award (e.g., a grant, cooperative agreement, or technology investment agreement) and, through the implementation of this policy by the entity, to each investigator who is planning to participate in, or is participating in, the project funded wholly or in part under the DOE financial assistance award.
-The term "investigator" means the PI and any other person, regardless of title or position, who is responsible for the purpose, design, conduct, or reporting of a project funded by DOE or proposed for funding by DOE.
-Recipients must extend the requirements of the interim COI Policy to any subrecipient non-federal entities.
-Further, for DOE funded projects, the recipient must include all financial conflicts of interest (FCOI) (managed and unmanaged/unmanageable) in their initial and ongoing FCOI reports.
+The DOE interim Conflict of Interest Policy for Financial Assistance (COI Policy)33 is applicable to all non-Federal entities applying for, or that receive, DOE funding by means of a financial assistance award (e.g., a grant, cooperative agreement, or technology investment agreement) and, through the implementation of this policy by the entity, to each Investigator who is planning to participate in, or is participating in, the project funded wholly or in part under the DOE financial assistance award.
+The term "Investigator" means the PI and any other person, regardless of title or position, who is responsible for the purpose, design, conduct, or reporting of a project funded by DOE or proposed for funding by DOE.
+Recipients must flow down the requirements of the interim COI Policy to any subrecipient non-federal entities.
+Further, for DOE funded projects, the recipient must include all financial conflicts of interest (FCOI) (i.e., managed and unmanaged/unmanageable) in its initial and ongoing FCOI reports.